-Univariate analysis, looking at single variables, is typically the first procedure one does when examining first time data.
+Univariate analysis, looking at single variables, is typically the first procedure one does when examining data for the first time.
 There are a number of reasons why it is the first procedure, and most of the reasons we will cover at the end of this chapter, but for now let us just say we are interested in the "basic" results.
 If we are examining a survey, we are interested in how many people said, "Yes" or "No," or how many people "Agreed" or "Disagreed" with a statement.
 We aren't really testing a traditional hypothesis with an independent and dependent variable; we are just looking at the distribution of responses.

-The SPSS tools for looking at single variables include the following procedures: Frequencies, Descriptives and Explore, all located under the Analyze menu.
+The IBM SPSS tools for looking at single variables include the following procedures: Frequencies, Descriptives and Explore, all located under the Analyze menu.

-This chapter will use the GSS06A file used in earlier chapters, so start SPSS and bring the file into the Data Editor.
-(See Chapter 1 to refresh your memory on how to start SPSS.)
-To begin the process, start SPSS, choose "Open an existing data source" then open the GSS06A data file.
+This chapter will use the GSS10A file used in earlier chapters, so start IBM SPSS and bring the file into the Data Editor.
+(See Chapter 1 if you need to refresh your memory on how to start IBM SPSS.)
+To begin the process, start IBM SPSS, choose "Open an existing data source" then find and open the GSS10A data file.
 Under the Analyze menu, choose Descriptive Statistics and the procedure desired: Frequencies, Descriptives, Explore, Crosstabs ...